 Entering the right art competitions can contribute to your overall plan – so work out what that is, and find the right competitions to help you achieve your goals.

-Once you’ve found a competition that looks right for you, how can you ensure that your entry has the best possible chance of being selected?
+Once you’ve found an art competition that looks right for you, how can you ensure that your entry has the best possible chance of being selected?
 These easy guidelines simplify the process of entering any art competition, making the experience hassle-free and ensuring that your entry gets the attention it deserves.

 You can also refer to the infographic at the end of this section for a comprehensive guide to art competitions for visual artists.

 Different art competitions focus on different things.
 Your best works may be your abstract bronze sculptures, but what good will they do in a landscape photography competition?
 Always carefully check the rules and guidelines for every art competition before you enter.

 More than that, re-evaluate your best.
 You may personally favor some works for sentimental reasons, works that took a particularly long time to create, or works that marked the learning of a new skill for you.
 The jurors won’t know any of that, and they probably wouldn’t care if they did.
 What really matters is the quality of the artwork.
 Ask your friends, or even strangers, to help figure out which one are objectively your best works.
 Even outside of art competitions – a third perspective is always a good tool for helping you develop your work.

 Stick To One Style And Medium